Dungeons & Dragons Computer Labyrinth Game

-The Dungeons & Dragons Computer Labyrinth Game was an electronic board game released by Mattel in 1980.
+The Dungeons & Dragons Computer Labyrinth Game is an electronic board game released by Mattel in 1980.

 Description

-The board appears as a plastic castle with a chess board sized grid in the middle.
-Underneath the superstructure is a drawer, in which can be found two metal warrior figures, a dragon, a treasure chest, plus a number of plastic pieces to be used as walls, and a couple of secret room markers.
-The castle is also a computer of sorts, and the gridded playing surface is a touch sensitive key board.
-Each time the game is turned on the computer randomly creates an invisible labyrinth wherein lies the imaginary treasure, and the dragon.
+The board resembles a plastic castle superstructure with a grid in the middle the size of a chess board.
+Underneath this is a drawer which holds two metal warrior figures, a dragon, a treasure chest, a number of plastic pieces that are used for walls, and a pair of markers for secret rooms.
+The castle is computerized, and the playing surface is touch sensitive.
+Each time the game is started the computer randomly generates an invisible labyrinth containing the treasure and the dragon.

 Gameplay

-This was a simple electronic board game, with a dungeon and a dragon in it.
-The computer places 50 walls randomly across the board, and then two players can compete head to head.
-Each player tries to and hinder the other's advances, while searching each room for the treasure.
+The Dungeons & Dragons Computer Labyrinth Game is an electronic board game, representing a dungeon with a dragon residing in it.
+The computer randomly places 50 walls throughout the board, and then two players compete to hinder each other as they try to advance, while searching each room for the treasure.
 If a player encounters the dragon, the player is injured and returns to his or her secret room.